w3c/wai-coga/guide/helpful/complex-information.md

 Successes:

-- Content has been accessed for complexity and supported by addition help as required. *very weak!*
+- Content has been assessed for complexity and supported by addition help as required. *very weak!*

 Failures: